AdailCarvalho/R-linear-regression/README.md

 ## Usage

-The entry point for the program is the method linearModelMain().
+The entry point for the program is the method linearModel().

 *	**@filePath**: CSV file that represents the dataset;
 *	**@delimiter**: the CSV file delimiter (if it's a TSV, then use "\t");